interlay/interbtc-spec/docs/spec/redeem.rst

 The failed vault is banned from further issue, redeem and replace requests for a pre-defined time period (:ref:`punishmentDelay` as defined in :ref:`vault-registry`).

 The user is able to choose between reimbursement and retrying.
 If the user chooses the retry, it gets back the tokens, and a punishment fee is transferred from the vault to the user.
-If the user chooses reimbursement, then he receives the equivalent worth of the tokens in collateral, plus a punishment fee.
+If the user chooses reimbursement, then they receive the equivalent worth of the tokens in collateral, plus a punishment fee.
 In this case, the tokens are transferred from the user to the vault.
 In either case, the vault may also be slashed an additional punishment that goes to the fee pool.

 The punishment fee paid to the user stays constant (i.e., the user always receives the punishment fee of e.g. 10%).